-RP is the risk premium reflecting the benefits of certainty regarding the level of transmission tariff, which shall be no less than 0;
+RP is the risk premium reflecting the benefits of price certainty, which shall be no less than 0;

 AP is the auction premium, if any.

 - 2. The floating payable price approach shall be offered at each interconnection point.
 Subject to Articles 21 and 22, the fixed payable price approach may be offered in addition to the floating payable price approach with the aim of achieving at least one of the following: - (a) enhance stability of transmission tariffs while taking account of the contribution that the revenues originating from capacity sales under such approach provide for revenue recovery and the objective of minimising cross-subsidisation between network users; - (b) promote long-term contracts; - (c) facilitate the offer of incremental capacity; - (d) promote financial stability of transmission system operators.